Data for the People

 January 19, 4pm – 5pm “Immune challenges increase network centrality in a queenless ant,” presented by Lindsey Lopes, Graduate Fellow in the Laboratory of Social Evolution and Behavior (Head of Lab: Daniel Kronauer).
 PDF.

-February 2, 4pm – 5pm “Social communication of predator-induced changes in Drosophila behavior and germ line physiology” presented by Chad Norton, Graduate Fellow in the Laboratory of Neurophysiology and Behavior (Head of Lab: Vanessa Ruta).
+February 2, 4pm – 5pm “Social communication of predator-induced changes in Drosophila behavior and germ line physiology” presented by Chad Morton, Graduate Fellow in the Laboratory of Neurophysiology and Behavior (Head of Lab: Vanessa Ruta).
 PDF.

 February 16, 4pm – 5pm “Colony expansions underlie the evolution of army ant mass raiding” presented by Taylor Hart, Graduate Fellow in the Laboratory of Social Evolution and Behavior (Head of Lab: Daniel Kronauer).
-PDF.
+PDF

 March 9, 4pm – 5pm “Shared behavioral mechanisms underlie C. elegans aggregation and swarming” presented by Sofia Avritzer, Graduate Fellow in the Laboratory of Integrative Brain Function (Head of Lab: Gaby Maimon).
 PDF.